bilalze/CityofLA_data_analysis/README.md

 plt.show()
 ```
 ![Alt text](images/Figure_7.png)
-the fastest growing sector in the city is engineering and is inline with the largest sectors.
+The fastest growing sector in the city is engineering and these results are inline with the largest sectors.
+### Experience vs Education
-we can check what level of experience is required for the jobs:
+We can check what level of experience is required by the job bulletins:
 ```
 experience=df['EXPERIENCE_LENGTH'].value_counts().reset_index()
 experience['index']=experience['index'].apply(lambda x : x.lower())